ashleemboyer/ashleemboyer/src/posts/2019-06/get-to-know-the-people-you-pay.md

 tags: [about me, disability]
 ---

 I made some shouty tweets on Sunday.
-Here's the first one, and the one I want to focus on for this conversation.
+[Here's the first one](https://twitter.com/ashleemboyer/status/1135403356506198017), and the one I want to focus on for this conversation.

-{% twitter 1135403356506198017 %}

 You can go read the other tweets and think whatever you want about them as a whole, but I'm here to elaborate a bit on what I was (and still am) feeling.